Installing SNMP is the first step when preparing your systems for SNMP Monitoring.

 For more details on how to set up SNMP on Linux, check our Paessler Knowledge Base 👉 Checklist – Setting up SNMP on Linux.

-Monitor entire processes in Linux
+Monitor Entire Processes in Linux

-Native Linux monitoring with Paessler Multi-Platform Probe
+Native Linux Monitoring with the PRTG Multi-Platform Probe

-✔️ First steps with the new Paessler PRTG Multi-Platform Probe
+- ✔️ First steps with the new Paessler PRTG Multi-Platform Probe